learnapollo/learnapollo/content/tutorial-ios/ios-03.md

 }
 ```

-Nested queries are where GraphQL really shines compared to REST.
+> Note: **Nested queries** are where GraphQL really shines compared to REST.
 With a REST API, it usually requires multiple calls to request data that goes over one or two relationships in a data model, with GraphQL all data requirements can be specified upfront in the query and the data can be fetched within only one API call.

 The above query requests all Pokemons that are owned by the trainer called `$name`.
 The Pokemons will be returned as an array, and each of them will have an `id`, a `name` and a `url`.
+If you run this query in [GraphiQL](https://api.graph.cool/simple/v1/__PROJECT_ID__), you'll see that your Pokemon team already consists of three Pokemon.

 Go ahead and replace the existing query in `PokedexTableViewController.graphql` with the query above, then hit `CMD + B` and inspect `API.swift` again.